chickadee » chicken » condition

 make-composite-condition condition ...procedure

-Returns a newly-allocated condition whose components correspond to the the given conditions.
+Returns a newly-allocated condition whose components correspond to the given conditions.
 A predicate created by condition-predicate returns true for the new condition if and only if it returns true for one or more of its component conditions.

 condition-predicate